basilesportif/gall-guide/guide-docs/arms.md

 `default-agent` is a basic implementation of a Gall agent that returns valid but dummy responses for all arms.
 We give it the alias `def` here, and you'll see most Gall programs call it when they don't need a particular arm to have an action.

 Finally, note the `+>` in line 98.
-This is a *very* common idiom in Gall for referring to the helper core.
+This is a very common idiom in Gall for referring to the helper core.
 In this case, we have the `=<` rune on line 94, which means that our Gall agent is defined with the helper core as the subject.
 Because our Gall agent is a door, the sample is in the head of the tail.
 So we select the tail of the tail, which is our helper core.

+Many applications now use `|^` instead of a helper core.
+This allows them to put the heavier functions below the main logic, while keeping helpers closer to their use place.
+You'll see both in these upcoming tutorials.

+## debugger: `dbug`
+Near the top of the file, you'll see the line `%-  agent:dbug`.
+This wraps our program in the `dbug` Gall agent, which lets us inspect the state of the program as it's running.
+We'll do this in more detail in the [lifecycle lesson](lifecycle.md).

+If you type `|start %dbug` at the Dojo, you'll be able to browse to `yourshipurl/~debug` and see the current state of every app in the ship that uses `dbug`.

 ## Summary
 You've now seen all the pieces that make up a complete Gall app, with a conceptual overview of the kinds of things that each of the arms handle.
 If this seems overwhelming, **don't panic**.
 I'll take you through each part of this program structure in great detail in the upcoming lessons.